iTwin/viewer-components-react/packages/itwin/infrastructure-iot/README.md

-# @itwin/infrastructure-iot
+# @itwin/infrastructure-iot-react

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-The infrastructure-iot package provides pre-built UI components and data services to integrate Infrastructure IoT real-time sensor data into an iTwin application.
+The infrastructure-iot-react package provides pre-built UI components and data services to integrate Infrastructure IoT real-time sensor data into an iTwin application.

 The package aims to provide all functionality out-of-the-box to reduce the amount of integration code and speed up development.